neicnordic/sda-dashboard/biohackrxiv-paper-2022/paper-21/paper.md

-It was also quite useful for the development team working with the code-base and deployments as they could more easily see what's going on in the system so extending this with a few more developer focused views wou==ill probably be a good idea.
+It was also quite useful for the development team working with the code-base and deployments as they could more easily see what's going on in the system so extending this with a few more developer focused views will probably be a good idea.

 ## Acknowledgements